cloner174/Points/README.md

 ```python
 filled_image = fill_points(binary_image)
 ```
-For more detailed information on each method, please refer to the inline documentation within the class methods.
+For more detailed information on each method, please refer to the inline documentation within the module methods.

 ## ImageRelated Scripts : enhancements.py